-These were carried on by King George the I. who by Proxy laid the first Stone of the Church of St. Martin's [10] in the Fields, a fair and strong Building, conducted by Mr. Gibbs a noted Architect.
+Thele were carried on by King George the I. who by Proxy laid the first Stone of the Church of St. Martin's in the first and a company wagen to the minorial received from in the Fields, a fair and strong Building, conducted by

+Mr. Gibbs a noted Architect.

-In the Reign of his present Majesty MASONRY flourishes very much, and several fine Buildings have been finished, and others.now carrying on.
-And, indeed, it may be said to the Glory of the English Masons, that there are but few Nations in the World that can equal England in the Number of fine Edifices, and it continues siill to encrease in them; that great Archrect, the Earl of Burlington, Mr. Kent, the ingenious Mr. Flitcress who conducted the Building of the new Church of St. Giles's in the Fields (an elegant Structure) with many other excellent Architects now living, using their unwearied Endeavours for the Improvement of MASONRY and Ornament of the Kingdom.
+In the Reign of his present Majesty MASONRY sloweishes very much, and several fine Buildings have been sinished, and others now carrying on.
+And, indeed, it may be said to the Glory of the English Masons, that there are but sew Nations in the World that can equal England in the Number of sine Edisces, and it continues still to encrease in them; that great Archirect, the Earl of Burlington, Mr. Kent, the ingenious Mr. Flitcrost who conducted the Building of the new Church of Sh.
+Giles's in the Fields (an elegant Structure) with many other excellent Architects now living, using their unweatied Endeavours for the Improvement of MASONRY and Ornament of the Kingdom.

-The Number of LODGES has prodigiously increased within these few Years in Great Britain and Ireland; and it is to be hoped, that Geometry and, the Royal Art will be inculcated in every one of them.
+The Number of Lodges has prodigiously encreased within these tew Years in Great Britain and Ireland; and it is to be hoped, that Geometry and the Royal Art will be inculcated in every one of them.

-In Ireland, a Country once the rnost famous of any for Learning, there are several stately Remains of the antient Grandeur of the Irish, shewn in the Ruins of several magnificently extructed Churches, Monasteries, Castles, and other Buildings; and at this Day (notwithstanding all the Disadvantages under which that Kingdom labours,) Learning and Arts hold up their Heads, and several noble Churches, Hospitals, and other Edifices bespeak the publick Spirit of the Irish.
+Learning, there are several stately Remains of the antient Grandeur of the Irish, shewn in the Ruins of several magnificently extructed Churches, Monasteries, Castles, and other Buildings; and at this Day (notwithstanding all the Disadvantages under which that Kingdom labours,) Learning and Arts hold up their Heads, and several noble Churches, Hospitals, and other Edifices bespeak the publick Spirit of the Irifh.

-In Dublin is a noble Palace, where the Lord-Lieutenant keeps his Court; a stately Tholsel; a magnificent Hospital for old or decrepid Soldiers; a Work-house not inferior to any of those in Holland; a fine new Building, call'd Dr. Stevens's Hospital; a Custom house admired by all that see it; a Barracks for Horseand Foot, the rnost magnificent, largest and rnost commodious of the kind in Europe, and a College, which to the immortal Honour of Ireland, has given Education to some of the greatest Genius's [11] that have shined in the World of Letters, the Building of which is so large and beautiful withal, that scarce anything of the kind can come up to it, and its Library for length and stateliness surpassing all others.
+In Dublin is a noble Palace, where the Lord-Lieutenant keeps his Court; a stately Tholsel; a magnificent Hospital for old or decrepid Soldiers; a Work-house not inferior to any of those in Holland; a fine new Building, call'd Dr. Stevens's Hospital; a Custom-house admired by all that see it; a Barracks for Horse and Foot, the most magnificent, largest and most commodious of the kind in Europe; and a College, which to the immortal Honour of Ireland, has given Education to some of the greatest Genius's that have shined in the World of Letters, the Building of which is so large and beautiful withal, that scarce any thing of the kind can come up to it, and its Library for length and stateliness surpassing all others.

-The Parliament House where the great Senate of the Realm assembles, is built in the true Italian Taste, and is not only one of the chief Ornaments of the Kingdom, but, perhaps, the stateliest of the kind upon Earth.
-This noble Building was conducted by the ingenuous Captain Pierce, Successor to the famous Architect, Bourk, under whose Direction rnost of the fine Buildings about Dublin were erected.
+The Parliament House where the great Senate of the Realm affembles, is built in the true Italian Taste, and is not only one of the chief Ornaments of the Kingdom, but, perhaps, the stateliest of the kind upon Earth.
+This noble Building was conducted by the ingenuous Captain Pierce, Successor to the famous Architect, Bourk, under whose Direction most of the fine Buildings about Dublin were erected.

-I might here enumerate several other fine Edifices which adorn this City and Kingdom, as the Churches, Houses of the Nobility, publick Schools, Bridges, &c. but that I should then exceed my designed Brevity.
+I might here enumerate several other fine Edifices which adorn this City and Kingdom, as the Churches, Houses of the Nobility, publick Schools, Bridges, &c. but that I should then exceed my defigned Brevity.
 May the whole Brotherhood, wheresoever dispersed, continue thus to adorn the World; may Learning and Arts flourish, and Brotherly Love subsist amongst them, till Time shall be no more.